Xiaohao-Yang/Topic_Model_Evaluation/README.md

 tqdm: 4.66.1
 pot: 0.9.3
 ```
+We run LDA using [MALLET](https://radimrehurek.com/gensim_3.8.3/models/wrappers/ldamallet.html), please follow their instructions to install.

 We leverage 'llama.cpp' for easy LLM inference, please set it up following [llama.cpp](https://github.com/ggerganov/llama.cpp) (We suggest BLAS Build with CUDA for faster inference.); The LLM we use is 'llama2-13b-chat' in 4-bit quantisation, which can be downloaded [here](https://huggingface.co/TheBloke/Llama-2-13B-chat-GGML/tree/main).
 We are not specific to a certainty LLM, any other LLMs in 'ggml' format that supports 'llama.cpp' also work.